MichiK/c3mapview/README.md

     docker rm $CONTAINER
     docker rmi tmp

-The build script will pick it an existing `tiles` directory and skip the build process.
+The build script will pick up an existing `tiles` directory and skip the build process.